timothylimyl/SpaceApps_Hackathon/README.md

 ## Remote Sensing Technology

-The remote sensing technology will done by collecting free open-source satellite data from space agencies around the world such as NASA and ESA.
+The remote sensing technology will done by collecting free open-source satellite data from space agencies around the world such as NASA, CSA, CNES, JAXA, and ESA.

 edgar + jiaren write more ...? put some maps, your findings.